sucho-archiving/sucho-archiving.github.io/browsertrix-cloud.md

 ## Troubleshooting crawl templates
 If a crawl template completes with only 1 page, something went wrong in the crawl template configuration.
 A common error is using http instead of https, or vice-versa.
 You can try it again, or otherwise, mark it as incomplete in the SUCHO working spreadsheet and someone else will try it.

+## Limitations

+It is not currently possible to stop a crawl, edit the config (for example, to add exclusions) and continue.
+You can stop or cancel a crawl, but not start it again with different rules.